wobblewobble/hacking/README.md

-Edited version of mimikatz powershell script to collect passwords. run the same as mimikatz, just renamed functions:
-# Import the module
+Edited version of mimikatz powershell script to collect passwords. run the same as mimikatz, just renamed functions: rem Import the module import-module .\Invoke-MimiDogzz.ps1 rem run the module/ script
-import-module .\Invoke-MimiDogzz.ps1
-# run the module/ script
 Invoke-MimiDogzz
 It then does a basic mimikatz password collection

+rem found out a pound or hash symbol makes the font bold :-)